South African children face hunger as school closure halts free meals

-CAPE TOWN, May 7 (Reuters) - The closure of South Africa’s schools seven weeks ago halted a national feeding programme providing meals to 9 million extremely poor children, filling their stomachs and helping them get through the classroom day to get an education.
+CAPE TOWN (Reuters) - The closure of South Africa’s schools seven weeks ago halted a national feeding programme providing meals to 9 million extremely poor children, filling their stomachs and helping them get through the classroom day to get an education.

 Now a potential hunger crisis looms.